 Answer: You can take the MCAT whenever you like, though ideally it would be taken by the April of the year in which you are applying (in your case, April '05).
 You only want to have to take it once!
 Most people who planned a year off would take it the August between junior and senior years.
 You actually do most of what you need to do for us regarding the application process before you leave campus in the spring as either a junior or senior, so it doesn't matter which of those years you apply.
 The actual application process takes place in the summer before the year in which you'd like to matriculate.
 Thus, you would be applying in the summer of '05 to matriculate in '06 if you wanted a year off.

 The medical schools truly don't care when students apply, though students who are a little older tend to have more experiences and coursework to talk about in their applications and interviews.
 This year 63% of those applying from Princeton are Class of '03 or older. ♦

-Question: I am taking physics this year so I will be taking the MCATs this summer.
+Question: I am class of 2016 and taking physics this year so I will be taking the MCATs this summer.
 I would really, really like to take a year off between college and med school.
-Would you recommend applying to med schools as if I am enrolling in fall 2006 and ask to defer a year OR wait to apply during my year off?
+Would you recommend applying to med schools as if I am enrolling in fall 2016 and ask to defer a year OR wait to apply during my year off?
 I've heard that MCAT scores are valid for 3 years, so that will allow me to take a year off, right?

-Answer: If you take the MCAT this summer you may apply in the summer of 2006 with valid scores and have one year off before medical school, matriculating in 2017.
+Answer: If you take the MCAT this summer (2014) you may apply in the summer of 2016 with valid scores and have one year off before medical school, matriculating in 2017.
 With the new MCAT 2015, we had early concerns that medical schools might adjust policies so that MCAT scores would "expire" earlier, but so far, no school has stated such a change in policy. ♦